Jump to:

 Supplemental assessment tools

-• Agitation: For patients with TBI, the Agitated Behavior Scale can help clinicians quantify the agitated behaviors at a certain point in time and over a period of time.
-22 For patients with dementia, the Pittsburgh Agitation Scale or Behavioral Pathology in Alzheimer’ s disease Rating Scale may be helpful.23
+Agitation: For patients with TBI, the Agitated Behavior Scale can help clinicians quantify the agitated behaviors at a certain point in time and over a period of time.13 For patients with dementia, the Pittsburgh Agitation Scale or Behavioral Pathology in Alzheimer’s Disease Rating Scale may be helpful.14 A sleep log might also be beneficial to help determine if inadequate sleep is contributing.1

-• Aggression: Commonly used tools include the Neurobehavioral Functioning Inventory, Neuropsychiatric Inventory, Neurobehavioral Rating Scale, and the Overt Aggression Scale-Modified for Neurorehabilitation.
-3
+Aggression: Commonly used tools include the Neurobehavioral Functioning Inventory, Neuropsychiatric Inventory, Neurobehavioral Rating Scale, and the Overt Aggression Scale-Modified for Neurorehabilitation.2

-• Apathy: There are multiple available assessment tools, including the Apathy Evaluation Scale, the Apathy Scale, and the Apathy Inventory.
-Furthermore, the Neuropsychiatric Inventory and the Unified Parkinson’s Disease Rating Scale both assess apathy as part of their overall measure.5,16
+Apathy: There are multiple available assessment tools, including the Apathy Evaluation Scale, the Apathy Scale, and the Apathy Inventory.
+Furthermore, the Neuropsychiatric Inventory and the Unified Parkinson’s Disease Rating Scale both assess apathy as part of their overall measure.3,15

 Environmental

 Agitation and aggression can be impacted both positively and negatively by environmental issues.
-These include the amount of stimulation, light and noise levels, space and privacy issues, and interactions with staff members, other patients, and family/friends.21,24 Environmental interventions can be helpful in management
+These include the amount of stimulation, light and noise levels, space and privacy issues, and interactions with staff members, other patients, and family/friends.
+Environmental interventions are crucial components of management.12,16,17

 Rehabilitation Management and Treatments